ABUNAYEM7/GiveNGrow-Client/README.md

 In this section, we use an iframe to show a video where we explain how our plan works.

 ### How Give & Grow Helps
-In this section, we display a marquee where all the campaigns have a shorter description, creating a visually appealing display.
+In this section, we display a marquee where all the campaigns have a shorter description, creating a visually appealing display in this section we use react-awesome-reveal animation package.

+### Our Features
+In this section, we display the process of our campaign and how much we are famous in the world and how trusted we are.

 ## Live Link
 [Visit the live website](https://give-n-grow.web.app)